DiarmuidM/charity-covid19/docs/_posts/2020-08-13-charity-registrations-and-deregistrations-july-2020-update.md

 #### De-registrations

-The number of de-registrations is below what's expected for each month in the first half of 2020 (see figure 17), resulting in far fewer than expected by this period in the year (figure 18).
+The number of de-registrations is below what's expected for each month in 2020 (see figure 17), resulting in far fewer than expected by this period in the year (figure 18).

 *Figure 17.
 Monthly de-registrations of charities - New Zealand*